Ilyasse-Fouaide/rbac/readme.md

 - [x] Implement a Role Management Dashboard for admins to create, assign, and edit roles and permissions dynamically.

-- [ ] Fix - assigning role to user on google authentication.
+- [x] Fix - assigning role to user on google authentication.

+- [ ] Inherit permissions

 - [ ] Implement Logger dashboard